 I have a wide range of teaching experience in Economics and Environmental Economics at bachelor, master's, and doctoral level.
 In the last few years I have taught in the following courses:

 I am also the examiner of the Bachelor and Master's theses in economics for the programs given at Ultuna.

-As part of the overall research program described above, I am currently working on four externally funded projects, some of which are listed below.
+As part of the overall research program described above, I work on many externally funded projects, some of which are listed below.

 'Economic Instruments and Consumption' together with PhD student Jonathan Stråle, funded by the Swedish EPA.

 'Sustainable consumption: From niche to mainstream', a very large project funded by Mistra of which I am a part.

 'UNISECO', a Horizon 2020 project in which I am working on macroeconomic issues related to a transition to more agro-ecological approaches in EU agriculture.